anidata/rasp/CONTRIBUTING.md

     >>>make clean
     >>>make html

 Will build new html in the docs/build directory.
+When adding a new rst file, make sure to add it to the ``index.rst`` file.

 Easy Issues / Getting Started
 -----------------------------